 Contact the program co-chairs at email@example.com if you have any questions.

-All submissions will be made online via the web form.
+All submissions will be made online via the fall quarter web form or the winter quarter web form.
 Do not email submissions.
 Submissions must be in PDF format.
 LaTeX users can use the "pdflatex" command to convert a LaTeX document into PDF format.
 Please make sure your submission can be opened using Adobe Reader.
 Please also make sure your submission, and all embedded figures, are intelligible when printed in grayscale.

 All submissions will be judged on originality, relevance, correctness, and clarity.
 In addition to citing relevant published work, authors should relate their submission to any other relevant submissions of theirs in other venues that are under review at the same time as their submission to the Symposium.
 These citations to simultaneously submitted papers should be anonymized; non-anonymous versions of these citations must, however, be emailed to the program co-chairs at firstname.lastname@example.org.
 Simultaneous submission of the same work to multiple venues, submission of previously published work, or plagiarism constitutes dishonesty or fraud.
 Failure to point out and explain overlap will be grounds for rejection.
 USENIX, like other scientific and technical conferences and journals, prohibits these practices and may take action against authors who have committed them.
 See the USENIX Conference Submissions Policy for details.